-According to the National Breast Cancer Foundation, this year an estimated 276,480 new cases of invasive breast cancer as well as 48,530 new cases of non-invasive breast cancer will be diagnosed in women in the United States.
-An estimated 42,170 women will die from breast cancer in 2020.
+This past year has presented many challenges including for breast cancer prevention with setbacks in screenings and early detection.
+According to the National Breast Cancer Foundation, this year an estimated 281,550 new cases of invasive breast cancer as well as 49,290 new cases of non-invasive breast cancer will be diagnosed in women in the United States.
+An estimated 43,600 women will die from breast cancer this year.

-Early detection, better screening, increased awareness and improving treatment options are our best defenses and must not be neglected during the pandemic.
+Early detection, better screening, increased awareness and improving treatment options are our best defenses.

 Science based and data driven research on the potential benefits of cannabinoids in breast cancer therapy is underway.
 Cannabidiol’s potential to help inhibit the Id-1 gene whose primary function induces the growth of cancer cells in the breast is being studied.
 Due to decades of marijuana prohibition cannabis research and medicine is a relatively new and growing sector in the U.S. healthcare industry.

 With inconsistent rules and regulations and the proliferation of online and retail CBD products, trusted and credible information remains hard to come by.

 When researching how exactly CBD can help fight breast cancer, I was struck to learn that the bulk of scientific papers published and referenced are by authors from outside the U.S.

 Buzzworthy resources include:

 Dr. David Bearman, Co-founder, of the American Academy of Cannabinoid Medicine, cannabis advocate and author whose latest book "Cannabis Medicine: A Guide to the Practice of Cannabinoid Medicine" educates medical professionals on the science of the endocannabinoid system in the human body.